cedricholz/Python-Cryptocurrency-Scraper-Trader/README.md

 9. Test that it works by running example_reddit_bit.py

-10. In Main create new file called held_coins.json and fill it with {}
+10. In Main create new several files called held_coins.json, coin_highest_price_history.json, global_return.json, keltner_coins.json, reddit_coins.json and fill it with {}

 11. In Main create a new file called pending_orders.json and fill it with this